Release of physicians' Medicare claims data

 Depending on the physician's specialty, location, practice type, patient mix and other factors, the percentage physicians actually take home as their personal income can be much less than the MEI estimate.

 The majority of physicians don't receive noteworthy Medicare payments.
 Despite some attention-seeking news headlines that focus on sizeable pay-outs to physicians, the average physician doesn't generate that much revenue from Medicare payments.
-In fact, 75 percent of physicians and other health care professionals receive less than $85,000 per year in Medicare payments as reported in the CMS data file.
+In fact, 75 percent of physicians and other health care professionals receive less than $85,000 per year in Medicare payments as reported in last year's CMS data file.
 The median payment amount is scarcely more than $30,000.

 Attribution issues could distort the data.
 Because the data are tied to the National Provider Identifier (NPI) under which the services were billed, some physicians who provide Medicare services may not be included in the data at all because their claims were filed using a group NPI.
 Other physicians may be included in the data release, but the services attributed to them may not reflect the care they actually gave because some of those services were reported using their group NPI.